my ingredients

 vanilla

 The little black specs in your vanilla protein powder are ground vanilla beans.
-If this is your first time seeing specs, it is probably because most companies use artificial or natural vanilla flavor, not real vanilla.
+Other protein powders do not have specs because they use vanilla flavor, not real vanilla.
 Country of origin: Madagascar.

 nothing else